Zegna couture opens Milan Fashion Week against arched facade | New Country 923

 The French conglomerate Kering, which owns the brand known for its intrecciato leatherwear, said that by putting Bottega Veneta’s creative direction in the hands of “a talented young designer, Kering continues to place bold and daring creativity at the center of its strategy.”

-The usual menswear lineup with being bookended with important collections womenswear, as fashion houses looked for the best moments to grab attention away from the usual crowds.
+The usual menswear lineup was being bookended with important collections of womenswear, as fashion houses looked for the best moments to grab attention.

 Highlights from Friday’s shows: